4GeeksAcademy/master-python-programming-exercises/exercises/24-class-with-two-methods/README.md

 ## 📝 Instructions:

-1. Define a class called `MyClass` which has at least two methods:
+1. Define a class called `InputOutString` which has at least two methods:
 + `get_string` to get a string from console input.
 + `print_string` to print the string in upper case.